Tacko Fall

-Elhadji Tacko Sereigne Diop Fall (born 10 December 1995) is a Senegalese professional basketball player for the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).
+El Hadji Tacko Sereigne Diop Fall (born 10 December 1995) is a Senegalese professional basketball player for the Ningbo Rockets of the Chinese Basketball Association (CBA).
+He has previously played in the National Basketball Association (NBA) for the Boston Celtics and Cleveland Cavaliers.

 Fall was born and raised in Dakar, Senegal.
-He moved to the United States at age 16 and later played college basketball for the University of Central Florida (UCF).
+He moved to the United States at age 16 and later played college basketball for the UCF Knights.
 Fall went undrafted in the 2019 NBA draft, but later signed with the Boston Celtics.
 During his two seasons in Boston, he became a fan favorite.
 He signed with the Cleveland Cavaliers as a free agent in 2021.